legiaifenix/DatabaseGate/README.md

 **Frameworks:** Laravel 5.*
 **License:** MIT

-**Supported functionality:** select, sum, count, paginate, join, leftJoin, where, group,
+**Supported functionality:** select, join, leftJoin, where, orWhere, whereBetween, group, sum, count, paginate

+**Future Support:** Delete, Update, Insert clauses

 This is a small package to help boost laravel development.
 Its objective is to simplify the use of database tables in order to minimize the written code and create a visual way to help developers understand the queries they are building.